 Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.
-Visas are not required for Australian passport holders for entry into Japan or South Korea.

 Please note the visa procedures and requirements may change at any time.
 These changes are often made by the relevant embassy or consulate, Wendy Wu Tours acts as a third party and has no influence on the process of a visa.